Malta Government

 residency requirement for naturalization: 5 years

-Legal System: mixed legal system of English common law and civil law (based on the Roman and Napoleonic civil codes)
+Legal System: mixed legal system of English common law and civil law based on the Roman and Napoleonic civil codes; subject to European Union law

 Suffrage: 18 years of age (16 in local council elections); universal

-Legislative Branch: description: unicameral House of Representatives or Il-Kamra Tad-Deputati, a component of the Parliament of Malta (normally 65 seats but can include at-large members; members directly elected in 5 multi-seat constituencies by proportional representation vote; members serve 5-year terms); note - the parliament elected in 2013 had 69 seats; an additional two seats were added in 2016 by the Constitutional Court to correct for mistakes made in the 2013 vote-counting process
+Legislative Branch: description: unicameral House of Representatives or Il-Kamra Tad-Deputati, a component of the Parliament of Malta (65 seats statutory, 79 for 2022-2027 term; members directly elected in 5 multi-seat constituencies by proportional representation vote; members serve 5-year terms)

 Judicial Branch: highest court(s): Court of Appeal (consists of either 1 or 3 judges); Constitutional Court (consists of 3 judges); Court of Criminal Appeal (consists of either 1 or 3 judges)